ayodeji-0/Portfolio/README.md

 # Portfolio
-"Portfolio" of problem solutions, models, and personal project code
+"Portfolio" of problem solutions and personal projects (3D models and code).